utuhiro78/mozcdic-ut-edict2/README.md

 Mozc UT EDICT2 Dictionary is a dictionary converted from [EDICT2](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) for Mozc.

-Thanks to EDRDG (Electronic Dictionary Research and Development Group).
+Thanks to the Electronic Dictionary Research and Development Group.

 ## License